 - The CARES Act provides employees participating in the UT Saver 403(b) Tax Sheltered Annuity (TSA) and the UT Saver 457(b) Deferred Compensation Plan (DCP) with additional loan and distribution options.

 - Employees working to support the university’s core priorities should - with guidance from their supervisor - work remotely whenever possible.
 If essential and core work functions must be performed on campus, you should follow social distancing and other preventive measures.
 Supervisors are continually assessing staffing needs during this evolving time.
 Ask your supervisor if you have questions about your responsibilities and work location.
 Contact your Human Resources representative if you have questions about time entry.

 - Effective March 6, 2020, the university waived the requirement for employees to submit a doctor’s note to excuse absences related to respiratory illness.

-- Self-isolation may be required due to recent travel from a Level 3 region or due to other public health guidance.
+- Employees may be required to self-quarantine due to recent travel from a Level 3 region or due to other public health guidance.